dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 ### **S**

+*   **Signal-to-Noise Ratio:** A measure of the quality of the context provided to an AI.
+"Signal" is the precise, relevant information needed for a task, while "Noise" is any irrelevant, redundant, or distracting information.
+The goal of data curation is to maximize this ratio.
-*   **Source of Truth:** A canonical document or artifact that is treated as the definitive blueprint for a project or feature.
-In the V2V workflow, documentation artifacts are created *before* code to serve as this source of truth.
+*   **Source of Truth:** A canonical document, artifact, or collection of data that is treated as the definitive, authoritative reference for a project or task.
+A well-curated Source of Truth is essential for preventing AI hallucinations and ensuring consistent, high-quality outputs.

 ### **T**